Information Transmission using the Nonlinear Fourier Transform, Part III: Spectrum Modulation: Origin of Capacity Limits in WDM Optical Networks

-\paragraph{Multi-user Channels with Interference} Inter-channel interference in the frequency domain is the dual of intra-channel ISI in the time domain; the difference is that cooperation and joint detection is generally not possible among users.
+Inter-channel interference in the frequency domain is mathematically the dual of intra-channel ISI in the time domain.
+The difference is that 1) cooperation and joint detection is generally not possible among users, and 2) while the bandwidth is usually limited, transmission time can be practically unlimited.
 In an optical fiber network, many users have to share the same optical fiber link.
-The signals of some of these users join and leave the optical link at intermediate points along the fiber, leaving behind a residual nonlinear impact.
-Thus we should assume that each user has access only to the signal in its own frequency band, and the signal of users $k^\prime$, where $k^\prime\neq k$, is unknown to the $k^{\text{th}}$ user.
+Some user signals join and leave the optical link at intermediate points along the fiber, leaving behind a residual nonlinear impact.
+Thus we should assume that each user has access only to the signal in its own frequency band, and the signal of users $k^\prime \neq k$ is unknown to the user $k$.

+In optical fiber networks, not much information is known about interference signals.
+The location, or the number, of ROADMs, and how many signals and with what properties have joined or left the link may be unknown.
+These signals may not co-originate, so cooperation and precoding among users may not be possible.
+In the absence of such information, it is difficult to perform techniques such as interference cancellation or alignment.
+In this paper, we refer to such system assumptions as the \emph{network scenario}.
+The WDM simulations in the literature, and our analysis in this section, assumes a network scenario, in which the nonlinear interference is unavoidably treated as noise.

-In a nonlinear channel where, by definition, additivity is not preserved under the action of the channel, multiplexing signals in a linear fashion, \eg, by adding them in time or in frequency--- in reconfigurable optical add-drop multiplexers (ROADMs)---leads to inter-channel interference.
-The interference resulting from these signals is unavoidably treated as noise and ultimately limits the achievable rates of such optical fiber systems.
+In a nonlinear channel where, by definition, additivity is not preserved under the action of the channel, multiplexing user signals in a linear fashion, \eg, by adding them in time (time-division multiplexing), in frequency (WDM or traditional OFDM) or in space (multi-mode communications) leads to inter-channel interference.
+In the case of WDM where the available bandwidth is very limited, the interference is significant and, if treated as noise in a network scenario, ultimately limits the achievable rates of such optical fiber systems.
+In Section~\ref{sec:tdm-ofdm-mmf} a brief discussion of other transmission techniques is given.